jezhumble/cdsite/_pages/foundations/configuration-management.md

 required to perform these processes, including source code, test and deployment scripts, infrastructure and application configuration information, and the many libraries and packages we depend upon.
-We also want to make it straightforward to query the current&mdash;and historical&mdash;state of our environments.
+We also want to make it straightforward to query the current---and historical---state of our environments.

 We have two overriding goals: